thradams/cake/docs/remove_phase_2.md

 ```
 warning: line slicing inside line-comments is deprecated. use /*comments*/
 ```
-gcc already have a warning:
+gcc/clang already have a warning:

 ```
 warning: multi-line comment [-Wcomment]